 For starters, I created a printable marathon checklist to help ensure you forget nothing!
 Now let’s move on to the initial set of do not forget items and work from there to the expected stuff with some tips.

-Listen any GOOD running sock will work, but I recommend these because they’re thin and your feet will swell which can lead to blisters.
+Listen any GOOD running sock will work, but I recommend this particular brand because they’re thin and your feet will swell which can lead to blisters.
 Additionally, they dry fast and fight odor, so that’s a win.

 GPS Running Watch (optional)